-The horses were hitched to wagons and sent to New York where they delivered a case of Budweiser to former Governor Alfred Smith, who had been instrumental in fighting prohibition.
-They proceeded on a tour witnessed by thousands, and delivered a further crate of beer to President Roosevelt.
+The horses were hitched to wagons and sent to New York, where they delivered a case of Budweiser to former Governor Alfred Smith, who had been instrumental in fighting prohibition.
+They proceeded on a tour witnessed by thousands, and delivered another crate of beer to President Roosevelt.

 In 1986, there began a tradition of featuring the Clydesdales during advertisements at the Super Bowl.